 The Vice-President of Investor Relations of First Majestic Silver (AG) is Buying Shares

-In addition to Todd Olson Anthony, 12 other AG executives reported Buy trades in the last month.
+Following this transaction Todd Olson Anthony’s holding in the company was increased by 13% to a total of $547.2K.
+In addition to Todd Olson Anthony, 13 other AG executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>